simplecastapps/rust-device-detector/README.md

 These changes are required before this could be considered for a 1.0 or be submitted to crates.io

-* Need ability to submit headers via commandline.
 * Ability to submit raw headers for commandline and http server mode, presumably with a user agent header within them.
+* Need ability to just send entire set of headers including user agent to standard in as well.